Makiko Hirabayashi – pianist/composer

 Since the release of her first trio album in 2006, Makiko has received wide critical acclaim as a personal voice on the international jazzscene.
 The freshness of both her compositions and the trio’s vibrant interplay has caught the ears of many listeners around the world.
-The trio, featuring drummer/percussionist Marilyn Mazur (Miles Davis Group 85-89, Jan Garbarek Group 91-05) and bassist Klavs Hovman has been her main focus in the recent years, where she established her unique sound through performances at major jazz festivals and venues in Europe, her home country, Japan, as well as in countries as far as Egypt and Malaysia.
+The trio, featuring drummer/percussionist Marilyn Mazur (Miles Davis Group 85-89, Jan Garbarek Group 91-05) and bassist Klavs Hovman, has been her main focus in the recent years, where she established her unique sound through performances in Europe, Japan, and in countries as far as Egypt and Malaysia.

 • Jazz Audio Disk Award -Best Instrumental Album 2009 for “Hide And Seek” (Jazz Critique Magazine, Japan)